f4n/corp-proxy/README.md

-Squid
+Corporate-Proxy Switcher
 =====

+In some firms you have to use a proxy server to access the internet.
+This is a little bit annoying if you work on different locations or at home where a different proxy or none is available.

+With this image you have to configure just once all your proxy settings to **localhost:3128**.
+The actual proxy settings will be switched in the container automatically and you never have to reconfiguring your application settings (like browser proxy, package manager proxy, ...) separately.

-Slim image (18MB) of Squid 3.5.23 running under Alpine Linux 3.2.
+It's a slim image (18MB) of Squid 3.5.23 running under Alpine Linux 3.2.

 How to use
 =========